-In this article, you will learn everything you need to know about Ennegram Type 5 archetypes.
-From definition of the ennegram, examples and why it is useful.
+In this article, you will learn everything you need to know about Enneagram Type 5 archetypes.
+From the definition of the Enneagram, examples, and why it is useful.

 What is The Enneagram Type 5?
 (The Investigator)

 The type five personality is known as the Investigator and is defined by the need to avoid being drained by excessive, unwanted engagement with the outside world.

 The type five person is very focused on being self-sufficient, something they develop through the acquisition of knowledge and competence.

 They enjoy learning and developing a deep understanding of the world in a whole range of subjects that interest them, seeing the expansion of their intellect as their main goal in life whilst aiming to reduce their reliance on physical needs and relationships with others.

 Type five people fear being overwhelmed by the needs of other people, or indeed their own needs, and as a result, they withdraw from society and relationships as far as possible.